JSTOR-Labs/plant-humanities/README.md

 ##
 [**Watermelon: Stereotypes of Race and Class**](/watermelon)

-- authors: Anna Lawrence, Camilo Uribe Botta, and May Wang
+- Anna Lawrence, Camilo Uribe Botta, and May Wang

 ![](/images/thumbnails/watermelon.jpg)